Qutrits for physics at the LHC: Results

 In the context of anomaly detection, the AUC score serves to establish a fidelity threshold that allows background events to be distinguished from signal events, where a high score reflects a more subtle detection of patterns in the input data, allowing for greater separation between physics signals from the dominant QCD background.
 The AUC metric applied to QAE models evaluates the model effectiveness in relation to the detection of structural deviations in quantum-encoded data, through differences in quantum fidelity.
-The AUC scores obtained show that the performance of the qutrits-based models is comparable to the performance of the qubit-based QAE, where the higher performance of the qutrits-based model was obtained with the combination $\phi_1 = \varsigma$ and $\phi_2 = \varepsilon$.
+The AUC scores obtained show that the performance of the qutrits-based models, in terms of AUC scores and when trained on simulated data, is comparable to the performance of the qubit-based QAE, where the higher performance of the qutrits-based models was obtained when the $\tau$-ratios and the jet's energy are included.
+For models trained on data, the qutrit-based QAE when using the jet’s longitudinal and transverse impact parameters as features also shows higher performance in terms of AUC scores than the qubit-based model.

 As demonstrated in both Fig.~\ref{fig:wide} and Table~\ref{tab:resultsAUC}, the $t \to b q \bar{q}$ decay is identified as the most anomalous signal by all models.
 This is consistent with the expected jet topology: at LHC energies, electroweak-scale resonances such as the top quark, $W/Z$ bosons, and the Higgs boson, are frequently produced in a boosted regime, i.e. their energy significantly exceeds their mass, and their decay products are collimated into a single large-radius jet.
 While QCD jets typically exhibit a single-prong core with diffuse soft radiation, boosted $W/Z$ and Higgs bosons yield a two-prong structure, and top quarks produce a more complex three-prong configuration~\cite{JETS,BOOSTED}.
 The richer substructure and higher particle multiplicity in top-initiated jets create larger deviations from the QCD-like background, explaining why the QAE detects $t \to b q \bar{q}$ events as more anomalous, followed by $H \to b \bar{b}$ and then $W$-boson decays.
+Accordingly, as shown in Table~\ref{tab:res}, the inclusion of the ratios $\tau_{12}$, $\tau_{23}$ and $\tau_{34}$ with the jet energy enhances the discrimination power for $t \to b q \bar{q}$ events, leading models B, C and D to achieve higher AUC values than model A, which uses the longitudinal and transverse impact parameters as features.